 - Clients are 2.7 times more likely to consider a company reputable if it has a complete business profile on Google Maps and Search.
 (Google)

-- The main factors that affect visibility in Google’s local pack are the chosen business category, the use of local search queries in the Google Business Profile title, and how close the business is to the user’s location.
+- The main factors that affect visibility in Google’s local pack are the chosen primary business category, the use of local search queries in the Google Business Profile title, and how close the company is to the user’s location.
 (Backlinko)

 - On average, a GBP listing gets 81 monthly actions: 38% direction requests, 35% website visits, and 27% calls.
 (SQ Magazine)